The Seattle Clipper is back in service for the first time since the pandemic began

 "The county enacted a mask mandate early on," Ghatan said.
 "People were holed up here, very, very isolated from each other and from the mainland."

-As of Friday, Washington state health records showed all the islands which make up San Juan County had only three active COVID cases, and nearly 80 percent of eligible residents had started the vaccination process.
+As of Friday, Washington state health records showed all the islands which make up San Juan County had only three active COVID-19 cases, and nearly 80% of eligible residents had started the vaccination process.

 Ghatan said the biggest problem now has been finding the staff and the space to meet demands.
 He attributes the influx of visitors to a pent-up interest in travel, and the limited international options to do so.